MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 ### Implementation

-Our proposed approach to restore relies on the ordering properties guaranteed by CRDB:
+Our proposed restore implementation relies on the ordering properties guaranteed by CRDB:

-- Choose a CRDB timestamp that corresponds to the desired time.
+- Restore the entire CRDB backup for an environment, including the Persist-shard metadata and the catalog/stash.
-- For every shard in the environment, identify the seqno corresponding to that CRDB timestamp, and run the per-shard restore process described above.
+- For every shard in the environment, run the per-shard restore process described above.

 This is straightforward to implement, and does not require any significant changes to the running Materialize environment.
-It also easily extends to handle non-shard state that’s also kept in CRDB, like the stash.

-This is also not strictly safe, since CRDB is not a strictly serializable store; in particular, the docs [describe the risk of a causal reverse](https://www.cockroachlabs.com/blog/consistency-model/#as-of-system-timequeries-and-backups), where a read concurrent with updates A and B may observe B but not A, even if B is a real-time consequence of A. In the context of Materialize, if A is a compare-and-append and B is a compare-and-append on some downstream shard, a causal reverse could cause our backup of B to contain newer data than our backup of A, breaking correctness requirement 2.
+This is not _strictly_ safe, since CRDB is not a strictly serializable store; in particular, the docs [describe the risk of a causal reverse](https://www.cockroachlabs.com/blog/consistency-model/#as-of-system-timequeries-and-backups), where a read concurrent with updates A and B may observe B but not A, even if B is a real-time consequence of A. In the context of Materialize, if A is a compare-and-append and B is a compare-and-append on some downstream shard, a causal reverse could cause our backup of B to contain newer data than our backup of A, breaking correctness requirement 2.

-A causal reverse is expected to be generally quite rare, and if encountered we can just try a restore at a nearby timestamp.
+A causal reverse is expected to be very rare, and if encountered we can just try restoring another backup.
 However, [see below for a discussion of the alternatives](#conclusion-and-alternatives).

-# Reference explanation

-> 👉 **Not yet!** We'll return to this when we're closer to starting work.

 # Rollout